Bill-Windsor/Coursera_Capstone/README.md

 In this project I evaluate the business decision: Where Should I Locate a Professional Services Business, choosing between San Francisco in the SoMa District (South of Market Street), or Seattle in the Pioneer Square district?

-The Python Jupyter Notebook for this project is located at: https://github.com/Bill-Windsor/Coursera_Capstone/blob/master/Capstone-Final_SF-vs-SEA-Neighborhoods-new-checkpoint.ipynb
+The Python Jupyter Notebook for this project is located at:
+https://github.com/Bill-Windsor/Coursera_Capstone/blob/master/Capstone-Final_SF-vs-SEA-Neighborhoods-new-checkpoint.ipynb

-The final PowerPoint presentation with conclusions is located at: https://github.com/Bill-Windsor/Coursera_Capstone/blob/master/IBM-Capstone-FinalPres_SF-SEA-Business-Location-Decision.pdf
+The final PowerPoint presentation with conclusions is located at:
+https://github.com/Bill-Windsor/Coursera_Capstone/blob/master/IBM-Capstone-FinalPres_SF-SEA-Business-Location-Decision.pdf

-This entire project can be rendered and viewed using the web utility 'Jupyter Notebook Viewer', at the URL below:
+This entire project can be rendered and viewed using the web utility 'Jupyter Notebook Viewer', at this URL:
 https://nbviewer.jupyter.org/github/Bill-Windsor/Coursera_Capstone/blob/master/Capstone-Final_SF-vs-SEA-Neighborhoods-new-checkpoint.ipynb